Little by Little

 I design software that turns complexity into tools people can actually use.
 I focus on creating interactions that seamlessly bridge humans and technology, enabling users to achieve more with less.
 Based in London and Seoul.

-Currently designing products at Pigment, with past experience leading design at QuotaLab, Flex, Hyundai Motors, early-stage startups, and design studios—spanning AI, SaaS, HR, finance, and infotainment systems.
+Currently designing products at Pigment, with past experience leading design at QuotaLab, Flex, Hyundai Motors, early-stage startups, and design studios.
+My work spans AI, SaaS, HR, finance, and infotainment systems.

 Works